computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/software_requirements_specification_final.md

 ### Software Feature: Overall

-1. The software shall have two operating modes, realtime and video playback.
+1. The program shall have two operating modes, realtime and video playback.
-2. The software shall save the user defined settings on shutdown.
+2. The program shall save the user defined settings on shutdown.
-3. The software shall load the user defined settings on startup.
+3. The program shall load the user defined settings on startup.
-4. The software shall not consume more than 1 GB of memory.
+4. The program shall not consume more than 1 GB of memory.
-5. The software shall not close unexpectedly.
+5. The program shall not close unexpectedly.

 ### Software Feature: Realtime Mode

-6. The software shall output E1.31 data when the user select Realtime output mode.
+6. The program shall output E1.31 data when the user selects Realtime output mode.
-7. The software shall allow the user to set the amount of lights.
+7. The program shall allow the user to set the amount of lights.
-8. The software shall allow the user to turn on a specific Light.
+8. The program shall allow the user to turn on a specific Light.
-9. The software shall send E1.31 data to turn on a specific Light.
+9. The program shall send E1.31 data to turn on a specific Light.
-10. The software shall capture a video frame from the camera after sending E1.31 data.
+10. The program shall capture a video frame from the camera after sending E1.31 data.

 ### Software Feature: GUI